-The meaning of Betsy Devos' ridiculous grizzlies and guns answer
+The meaning of Betsy DeVos' grizzlies and guns answer

 Story highlights

-- Jill Filipovic: Betsy Devos' absurd statement that schools might need guns for "potential grizzlies'"shows GOP's irrational fealty to NRA
+- Jill Filipovic: Betsy DeVos' absurd statement that schools might need guns for "potential grizzlies'"shows GOP's irrational fealty to NRA

 - She says that reality defeats a sane debate about gun policy -- even about guns in proximity to schoolchildren.
 Americans deserve better